fooltowise/NeroNotes/Nero's Notes/LibertyRPF on CSU.md

 h/t [@Pearnick](https://twitter.com/pearnick/status/1318575194944999427?s=20)

-### Constellation Software: Volaris Creates Lumine Group for its Communications & Media Businesses - October 2020
+### [[Constellation Software]]: Volaris Creates Lumine Group for its Communications & Media Businesses - October 2020

 First Volaris created Modaxo (see [edition #41](https://libertyrpf.substack.com/p/41-constellation-softwares-modaxo)) for their transportation assets, and now they’re creating a new identity for the comms & media stuff…